tonymm81/table_project/README.md

 - Json data is wrong form.
 There is tkinter specifig data missing
 - Delay in changing the device status

+### bugs 18.1.2026
+- Program cannot save the user settings for now.

+### report
+- Now the program founds new devices, what is paired but powered after this flaskserver startup.
+There was logging code, what stop the autoupdateloot to save to database the new devices list.

+- Next this is update the db.py and save_to_File.py use database.

 ## Spells